meows/racket/docs/trigonometry.md

 > using English letters.
 Theta is the 8th letter in the Greek alphabet, and it's
 > often written in the lowercase as `θ`.

-The sine function consumes an angle `θ` for a right triangle and will tell you the ratio of the length of the hypotenuse `h` divided by length of the opposite side `o`.
+The function `sine` consumes an angle `θ` and will tell you the ratio of the length of the hypotenuse divided by length of the opposite side.

-`sine(θ) = o / h`
+`sine(θ) = opposite / hypotenuse`

 If you consider that the sine or cosine of any `θ` has to be a point on the circle, and you know that sine represents the "height", that allows you predict